General COVID-19 Travel Advisory in Operation

 Please note that the Department’s TravelWise app has been temporarily suspended.
 We apologise for this inconvenience.
 Updated information will continue to be provided on this website.

 Information about what to do on entering Ireland from abroad:

-All passengers arriving into Ireland are required to have a negative / ‘not detected’ result from a pre-departure COVID-19 PCR test taken within 72 hours prior to arrival in Ireland.
-Passengers will be asked to present evidence of their negative/‘not detected’ result before boarding their airplane or ferry, and will be required to produce this evidence to Immigration Officers on arrival at points of entry to the State.
+All passengers arriving into Ireland are required to complete a COVID-19 Passenger Locator Form.
+All passengers are also required to have a negative / ‘not detected’ result from a pre-departure COVID-19 RT-PCR test (only this kind of test is acceptable) taken within 72 hours prior to arrival in Ireland.
+Passengers will be asked to present evidence of their negative/‘not detected’ result before boarding their airplane or ferry, and to produce this evidence to Immigration Officers on arrival at points of entry to the State.
 Children aged six and under are exempt from this requirement.
 For further details on inward travel to Ireland, including COVID-19-related requirements and the limited exemptions in place, please see www.gov.ie and the HSE website.

-If a citizen has a genuine humanitarian emergency requiring urgent travel, they should contact the nearest Embassy or Consulate immediately for advice and consular assistance before commencing their journey.
+If a citizen has a genuine humanitarian emergency requiring urgent travel, and might not be able to obtain the result of a pre-departure RT-PCR test in time, they should contact the nearest Embassy or Consulate immediately for advice and consular assistance before commencing their journey.

 If you have queries regarding travel to Ireland in the context of COVID-19, our Emergency Travel Advice Line number is +353 (0)1 613 1700.

 A legal requirement to quarantine has been introduced for all arrivals from 4 February.
 The 14-day quarantine period must be undertaken at the address specified on the Passenger Locator Form.
 This also applies to passengers travelling from another country to Ireland, who arrive via Northern Ireland.
 Further details on mandatory quarantine are available at gov.ie